Gaza Strip: Woman carries out suicide bombing attack; Two children killed by Israeli fire

 For its part, the PA interior ministry's back-up force confirmed that six of its members were killed while confronting the Israeli invasion of the northern Gaza Strip that started on Wednesday and claimed the lives of more than 50 Palestinians and wounded more than 220 others so far.

-- Gaza Strip: Six Palestinians die by Israeli fire
+- Gaza Strip: Palestinian woman dies of wounds; Six injured by Israeli fire